segabl/pd2-chaos-mod/README.md

 Increases the intensity of all light sources

 **Pain Split**
-Health and armor are linked between all players
+Health and armor percentages are shared between all players

 **PAYDAY Pro**
 Increases the field of view

 **Peak Comedy**
-Replaces all heisters voices and voicelines with Dallas' medic bag lines
+Replaces all heister voices and voicelines with Dallas' medic bag lines

 **Pinball**
-Randomly pushes players
+Pushes players in random directions

 **Pitch Perfect**
 Changes the pitch of all sounds